Home

 I still get riled when I read this letter.
 After all, I had written CMM's constitution, so I didn't need the director's condescending interpretation of it.
 Despite his opposition, the Tribal Council eventually took over the program on behalf of the Bands, and still operates a very productive education program. “

 All in all, attending to so many essential chores at the same time, made it a very hectic time.
-However, I was very fortunate, I had acquired the services of Barb Dorey to help, a secretary with lots of experience.
-Without her making appointments, posting positions, etc., I would have been driven by my hectic schedule to distraction.
+However, I was very fortunate, I had, as previously mentioned, acquired the services of a secretary with lots of experience to help, Barb Dorey.
+Without her making appointments, posting positions, etc., I would have been driven to distractionby by my hectic schedule.

 BACK HOME WEB SITE MAP